gohugoio/hugo/content/templates/lookup-order.md

 : Can be set in page front matter.

 Type
 : Is value of `type` if set in front matter, else it is the name of the root section (e.g. "blog").
-If will always have a value, so if not set, the value is "page".
+It will always have a value, so if not set, the value is "page".

 Section
 : Is relevant for `section`, `taxonomy` and `taxonomyTerm` types.